devmailar/Memoryless/README.md

 # About the Project

  Chrome extension that saves sites you visit on a daily basis and allows you to save those sites to Browser Local Storage.
- I used <a href="https://getbootstrap.com">Bootstrap v5.1.3</a> framework for this project.
+ I used <a href="https://getbootstrap.com">Bootstrap v5.1.3</a> framework for front-end.

 # Project Manifest